CityOfLosAngeles/webcode-toolkit/README.md

 * ol (used for ordered lists)
 * ul (used for unordered lists)
-* taxonomy_* (used for Drupal taxonomy terms; the * is a placeholder for the vocabulary's field name)
+* field_* (used for Drupal taxonomy terms; the * is a placeholder for the vocabulary's name)

 ### Epub Import Module
 Once enabled, the module offers the following ways to further customize the feature:

 * Import Epub as: Select the content type that should be used when an Epub file is imported.
 * Text format: Select the default Drupal text format for imported text content.
+* Class name prefix: Customize the prefix used for allowed classes in the InDesign Export Settings for Character and Paragraph Styles.
 * Image style: Select the Drupal image style that will be used for imported image content.
 * Images folder: Select the file directory that will be used for imported image content.
 * Header level for each content: Select the InDesign header style that will be used as the break point for each node of content when the Epub file is imported.
 * Taxonomy vocabulary: Select the Drupal taxonomy vocabulary that will be used for imported nodes.
-* Class name prefix: Customize the prefix used for taxonomy terms in the Epub file.

 ## Demo
 Coming soon!